 There is very limited financial aid available for the Summer 2017 Residential Program.
 You can email email@example.com for more information.

 6. When can I expect to hear about my admission status?

 Admissions decisions will be made on a “rolling” basis.
 Our team will review the application and respond to your request with the admission decision within three (2) weeks of the receipt of submitting a completed application.

 7. How many studios can I take?

-The Summer Residential Program is limited to one 2-week Session (1 Studio); however, students are welcome to enroll in the NuVu Summer 2016 Day Program studios on a first-come, first-serve basis for the other Sessions (Session 1 and 2).
+The Summer Residential Program is limited to Session 1 (July 9-22, 2017) Studios; however, students are welcome to enroll in Session 2 and/or Session 3 Studios in the Summer 2017 Day Program on a first-come, first-serve basis.

 9. Where will I live?

-Students will be staying at the 4-star Hyatt Regency, Cambridge, located near MIT’s campus along the scenic Charles River.
-A complimentary shuttle service is available daily and will take students to within walking distance to NuVu.
-Each students will share a double occupancy room with another high school student enrolled in the Summer Residential Program, and will be matched appropriately.
-Students will have the support of a full administrative and residential staff with Residential Assistants (RAs) assigned to groups of approximately 6 to 10 students.
+Students will be staying at a 4-star hotel in Cambridge located near MIT’s campus along the scenic Charles River.
+Each student will share a double occupancy room with another high school student enrolled in the Summer Residential Program, and will be matched appropriately.
+Students will have the support of a full administrative and residential staff with Residential Assistants (RAs) assigned to groups of approximately 8 to 10 students.